hepcat72/CFF/README.md

 	make
 	make install

-To run filterIndels, you need to have muscle installed and in your PATH.
+To run filterIndels.pl without error, you need to have muscle installed and in your PATH.
 If it's not in your path, you can supply the muscle executable with full path to the -y option.
 You can install CFF without installing muscle.
 If you want to run filterIndels.pl, you can install muscle at a later time.

+To run getReals.pl with the -f option (implying candidates should be filtered for chimeras) without error, you need to have uchime installed and in your PATH.
+If it's not in your path, you can supply the uchime executable with full path to the -y option.
+You can install CFF without installing uchime.
+If you want to run getReals.pl with -f, you can install uchime at a later time.

 EXAMPLE
 -------

-Test data has been provided, so it has been included in this example run.
-Note that the example does not use mergeSeqs.pl.
-Running mergeSeqs.pl is not required if you already have a sequence file with unique identifiers.
+Some test data has been provided, and used in the following examples.

+EXAMPLE 1 (run these commands):

+	cd samples
+	tcsh run_example1.tcsh

+Example 1 will run these commands:

+mergeSeqs.pl     Caporaso_FASTA/L6S2?_19???.fna -f example1.glib --outdir Caporaso_FASTA_out -o .lib -p ''
-	neighbors.pl -i sample/6_1.drp.fna -o .nbrs
+neighbors.pl     Caporaso_FASTA_out/example1.glib -o .nbrs

-	errorRates.pl -i sample/6_1.drp.fna -n sample/6_1.drp.fna.nbrs -h .hst

-(at this point, you may plot the histogram data in sample/6_1.drp.fna.hst to select a z score cutoff.
-We'll use 3.5 in the next step.)

-	errorRates.pl -i sample/6_1.drp.fna -n sample/6_1.drp.fna.nbrs -z 3.5 -o .err
+errorRates.pl    Caporaso_FASTA_out/example1.glib -n Caporaso_FASTA_out/example1.glib.nbrs -z 2 -o .erates

-	nZeros.pl -i sample/6_1.drp.fna -n sample/6_1.drp.fna.nbrs -r sample/6_1.drp.fna.err -o .n0
+nZeros.pl        Caporaso_FASTA_out/L6S2?_19???.fna.lib -n Caporaso_FASTA_out/example1.glib.nbrs -r Caporaso_FASTA_out/example1.glib.erates -o .n0s

-	getCandidates.pl -i sample/6_1.drp.fna.n0 -o .cands
+getCandidates.pl Caporaso_FASTA_out/L6S2?_19???.fna.lib.n0s -o .cands -f .rejects -h 30
+getReals.pl      Caporaso_FASTA_out/L6S2?_19???.fna.lib.n0s.cands -d 'Caporaso_FASTA_out/L6S2?_19???.fna.lib' -f Caporaso_FASTA_out/example1.glib -k 2

-	filterIndels.pl -i sample/6_1.drp.fna.n0.cands -o .filt
+filterIndels.pl  Caporaso_FASTA_out/example1.glib.reals -o .filt -f .indels

-For usage and additional information, each command will generate a usage message if run with no arguments.
-Each command will also give details on file formats and additional information when run with the --help flag.
+Note that in the first command (mergeSeqs.pl), we turn off abundance value parsing from the fasta deflines by supplying -p ''.
+While the command will work without -p '', it will generate an error because the default value for -p expects to see abundance patterns on deflines in the form "size=#;".
+If you never intend to save abundance values on your deflines, you may supply --save-as-default -p '' to save the setting.

+Example 2 (run these commands):

+	cd samples
+	tcsh run_example2.tcsh

+Example 2 will run pretty much the same commands, only with fastq files instead of fasta.

 CONTACT
 -------